-Unfortunately, one of the major downsides to owning some heating units is that it consumes quite a bit of power.
+Unfortunately, one of the major downsides to owning a heater is it consumes quite a bit of power.
 And it can cause your energy bill to spike.
 Particularly, 1500 watts is good enough for you to run a heater for a long time (plus, it doesn’t drain your electricity).

-Heat and timer settings are a must-have feature.
-You’ll want different heat levels instead of just one (i.e. — low, medium, or high).
+Heat and timer settings are a must-have heater feature.
+You’ll want different heat levels instead of just one (i.e. low, medium, or high).
 Timer settings will vary from one model to the next.

-The reason why timers are included is because it will automatically turn off after time runs out.
-This will be used to ensure that the heating unit doesn’t get excessive in temperature.
-At the same time, it’s also useful when you want to conserve energy.
+The reason why heater timers are included is because it will automatically turn off after time runs out.
+This will be used to ensure that the heating unit doesn’t run for too long, which can save on heating bills.

 The number of heat settings will vary.
 But more often than not, there will be three.
 The lower heat settings will conserve more energy while the highest level will use slightly more power.

 Plus, these features will benefit both groups of people the most.
 In the event of a fire, they may have a hard time evacuating safely.
-If you must find an oil-filled heater, be sure to give a higher priority to those that have safety features (especially when you have children or senior citizens living with you at home).
+If you are shopping for an oil-filled heater, be sure to give a higher priority to those that have safety features (especially when you have children or senior citizens living with you at home).

 Now that you have an idea of how you can choose an oil-filled heater based on some of the considerations and features, we’ll show you in this section how to use an oil-filled heater with great efficiency.
 This is perfect for when you want to save energy as much as possible.